Subject: Potato Salad Recipes

 crushed fresh basil leaves, or use pesto

-Sugar snap peas or parboiled broccoli florets are a good addition to this
+Sugar snap peas or parboiled broccoli florets are a good addition to this salad.
+Parboiled snap beans would be, too.
+Hope this is helpful.

-From: Neris <neris[at]home.com>
+From: Neris (neris at home.com)

 Date: Tue, 06 Apr 1999 06:17:02 GMT